Alfen

 How to Fix / Troubleshooting

 Safety first: Moisture inside an EV charger can cause arcing and corrosion.
-Switch off power at the breaker before opening the unit.
+Switch off power at the circuit breaker before opening the unit.

 - Step 1 – Power down and dry: Turn off the charger and gently open the enclosure.
 Allow it to dry completely; use a dry cloth and, if needed, a low-heat fan (no direct heat guns).